- Tennis Elbow

 Radial head fractures are very common and occur in almost 20% of acute elbow injuries.
 Elbow dislocations are generally associated with radial head fractures.
 Radial head fractures are more common in women than in men and occur more frequently in the age group of 30 to 40 years.

-• Elbow Fractures in Children Elbow Fractures in Children
+Know More - Elbow Fractures in Children

 Fractures are more common in children due to their physical activities as well as their bone properties.
 An elbow fracture most commonly occurs when your child falls on an outstretched arm.